Your Top Ten Adoption Questions Answered

 6. Where’s the greatest need for adoptive families?

-We need families who are open to adopting children of all age ranges and mild to moderate special needs.
+We need families who are open to adopting children of all age ranges and mild to moderate special needs, as well as older children and sibling groups.

 7. Why can’t I adopt a healthy infant internationally?